Ira Hirschmann: Biography

 Hirschmann was critical of Truman's policy towards post-war Germany, signing a statement in 1946 that accused his government of shielding Nazis from punishment for "hope of future gain and control of a base of operations in the dangerous game of power politics".
 He was friends with Fiorello La Guardia, often accompanying him to performances at the New York Philharmonic.
 Hirschmann used this connection for his diplomatic work, since La Guardia became head of the United Nations Relief and Rehabilitation Administration in 1946.
 Hirschmann supported the Bergson Group, which attempted to raise awareness about the treatment of Jews in post-war Europe.
 He was a sponsor of the Cultural and Scientific Conference for World Peace held in New York in March 1949.
 In 1951, he spoke as a representative of the State Department at the Zagreb Peace Conference, defending the government's policy in the Korean War.
 In 1962, a group of New York businessmen tried to convince Robert F. Wagner to nominate Hirschmann as the Democratic nominee for mayor.
-He was a sponsor of the National Committee for a Sane Nuclear Policy, signing a 1963 advertisement in The New York Times asking the Senate to ratify the nuclear test-ban agreement proposed by Averill Harriman and Khrushchev.
+He was a sponsor of the National Committee for a Sane Nuclear Policy, signing a 1963 advertisement in The New York Times asking the Senate to ratify the nuclear test-ban agreement proposed by Averell Harriman and Khrushchev.